Bloom syndrome: Genetics

 The BLM helicase is a member of a protein complex with topoisomerase III alpha, RMI1, and RMI2, also known as BTRR, Bloom Syndrome complex, or the dissolvasome.
 Disruption of the proper assembly of the Bloom Syndrome complex leads to genome stability, genetic dependence on cellular nucleases GEN1 and MUS81, and loss of normal cell growth.
 Bloom-like phenotypes have been associated with mutations in topoisomerase III alpha, RMI1 and RMI2 genes.

 Relationship to cancer and aging

-As noted above, there is a greatly elevated rate of mutation in Bloom syndrome and the genomic instability is associated with a high risk of cancer in affected individuals.
+As noted above, there is a greatly elevated rate of mutation in Bloom syndrome, and the genomic instability is associated with a high risk of cancer in affected individuals.
 The cancer predisposition is characterized by 1) broad spectrum, including leukemias, lymphomas, and carcinomas, 2) early age of onset relative to the same cancer in the general population, and 3) multiplicity, that is, synchronous or metachronous cancers.
 There was at least one person with Bloom syndrome who had five independent primary cancers.
-Persons with Bloom syndrome may develop cancer at any age.
+People with Bloom syndrome may develop cancer at any age.
 The average age of cancer diagnoses in the cohort is approximately 26 years old.